sure-trust/G2_DSA_Python/Course Report/Haleema saadiya.md

 ## Qualifications: pursuing 3rd year of B.Tech

-Welcome to the course report for the [Course Name]!
+Welcome to the course report for the Data Structures & Algorithms in Python !
 This README document provides an overview of the course, its mini projects and final project.

 ### Mini Projects and Final Project